OpenEvalProject/evals/manuscripts/elife-102912/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/0464eyp60 Program in Microbiome Dynamics, University of Massachusetts Chan Medical School Worcester United States
+1. Program in Microbiome Dynamics, University of Massachusetts Chan Medical School Worcester United States ([ROR:0464eyp60](https://ror.org/0464eyp60))
-2. https://ror.org/0464eyp60 Department of Microbiology, University of Massachusetts Chan Medical School Worcester United States
+2. Department of Microbiology, University of Massachusetts Chan Medical School Worcester United States ([ROR:0464eyp60](https://ror.org/0464eyp60))
-3. https://ror.org/0464eyp60 Program in Systems Biology, University of Massachusetts Chan Medical School Worcester United States
+3. Program in Systems Biology, University of Massachusetts Chan Medical School Worcester United States ([ROR:0464eyp60](https://ror.org/0464eyp60))

 † Corresponding author

 ## Abstract

 Interspecies interactions involving direct competition via bacteriocin production play a vital role in shaping ecological dynamics within microbial ecosystems.
 For instance, the ribosomally produced siderophore bacteriocins, known as class IIb microcins, affect the colonization of host-associated pathogenic Enterobacteriaceae species.
 Notably, to date, only five of these antimicrobials have been identified, all derived from specific Escherichia coli and Klebsiella pneumoniae strains.
 We hypothesized that class IIb microcin production extends beyond these specific compounds and organisms.
 With a customized informatics-driven approach, screening bacterial genomes in public databases with BLAST and manual curation, we have discovered 12 previously unknown class IIb microcins in seven additional Enterobacteriaceae species, encompassing phytopathogens and environmental isolates.
 We introduce three novel clades of microcins (MccW, MccX, and MccZ), while also identifying eight new variants of the five known class IIb microcins.
-To validate their antimicrobial potential, we heterologously expressed these microcins in E. coli and demonstrated efficacy against a variety of bacterial isolates, including plant pathogens from the genera Brenneria , Gibbsiella, and Rahnella .
+To validate their antimicrobial potential, we heterologously expressed these microcins in E. coli and demonstrated efficacy against a variety of bacterial isolates, including plant pathogens from the genera Brenneria, Gibbsiella, and Rahnella.
 Two newly discovered microcins exhibit activity against Gram-negative ESKAPE pathogens, i.e., Acinetobacter baumannii or Pseudomonas aeruginosa, providing the first evidence that class IIb microcins can target bacteria outside of the Enterobacteriaceae family.
 This study underscores that class IIb microcin genes are more prevalent in the microbial world than previously recognized and that synthetic hybrid microcins can be a viable tool to target clinically relevant drug-resistant pathogens.
 Our findings hold significant promise for the development of innovative engineered live biotherapeutic products tailored to combat these resilient bacteria.

 ## Introduction